llvm/circt/docs/FIRRTLAnnotations.md

 | parent      | string   | Module target of the module the interface will be referencing            |
 | view        | object   | AugmentedBundleType representing the interface                           |

-Grand Central Interfaces are used to emit SystemVerilog interfaces with stable names.
+Grand Central Interfaces are used to emit SystemVerilog interfaces with stable names. `SerializedViewAnnotation` implies `DontTouchAnnotation` on any `AugmentedGroundType.ref` target.

 Example:
 ```json